arjunmukeshh/MovieSentimentAnalysis/README.md

 A project in ML to determine whether a particular review is positive or negative for a movie.
 Implemented using ML models in the Keras Library.

-The deployment of the model using Streamlit is in development Started pickle.
+The deployment of the model using Streamlit is in development.

+Started pickle.